upperlinecode/oo-banking-python/README.md

 ## Lab

+A bank account:
-1. A bank account is associated with a user's `name`.
-Build a new class called `BankAccount` and instantiate a new account for a user named "Kiran".
+- is associated with a user's `name`.
-- A bank account is opened with a `balance` of exactly $1000.
+- is opened with a `balance` of exactly $1000.
-- A bank account has a `status`, and can be `open`, `closed`, or `zero`.
+- has a `status`, and can be `open`, `closed`, or `zero`.
 An account is initially always `open`.

-- _Note: The name on the account should not be able to be changed, but we're going to ignore that for now._
+> _Note: The name on the account should not be able to be changed, but we're going to ignore that for now._

+1. Build a new class called `BankAccount` and instantiate a new account for a user named "Kiran".
-    - Confirm that Kiran's new account is of the type `BankAccount`.
+    1. Confirm that Kiran's new account is of the type `BankAccount`.
-    - Confirm that the name on Kiran's account is "Kiran".
+    2. Confirm that the name on Kiran's account is "Kiran".
-    - Confirm that Kiran's account has a balance of $1000.
+    3. Confirm that Kiran's account has a balance of $1000.
-    - Confirm that Kiran's account is `open`.
+    4. Confirm that Kiran's account is `open`.
-    - Set Kiran's balance to $2000.
+    5. Set Kiran's balance to $2000.
 Confirm his new account balance.

 2. What other properties might a bank account need?
 Add three more properties to the `BankAccount` class.